Nándor Hidegkuti: Managerial career

 As a manager Hidegkuti coached clubs in Hungary, Italy, Poland and Egypt.
 In 1961 he guided Fiorentina to victory in the first ever European Cup Winners' Cup, beating Rangers 4–1 on aggregate in the final.
 With Győri ETO he won the Hungarian League in 1963 and then took them to the semi-final of the 1964–65 European Cup where they lost to eventual runners-up, Benfica.
-In Egypt, Hidegkuti coached Al Ahly, introducing a 5–3–2 formation.
+In Egypt, Hidegkuti coached Al Ahly, introducing a 5–3–2 formation, he coached Al Ahly for seven seasons from 1973 to 1980.

 For his model behaviour as a player and coach, he was awarded the 1993 FIFA Fair Play Award.